Wage and Hour Litigation

 The depth of our experience enables us to offer comprehensive services, ranging from conducting internal company audits to ensure compliance, defending government investigations, to defending wage-hour lawsuits from the initial conditional class certification stage, discovery, summary judgment, and through trial.

 Partners Dean Schaner in our Houston office and Karen Denney in our Ft.
 Worth office also serve as primary contacts in our Wage and Hour Litigation Practice Group.
 Both are Board Certified as Specialists in Labor and Employment Law by the State Bar of Texas, Board of Legal Specialization.
 Mr. Schaner has represented financial institutions and other employers in nationwide collective actions and is Editor-in-Chief of the Texas Employment Law Desk Reference, 5th Edition.
-Ms. Denney’s outstanding work and experience has resulted in her selection as Outstanding Young Lawyer of Texas by the Texas Young Lawyers Association.
+Ms. Denney’s outstanding work and experience has resulted in her selection as Outstanding Young Lawyer of Texas by the Texas Young Lawyers Association in 2012.

 Collective Action/Class Action Certification